Instagram Tips & Strategies

 Tap into each of these sections to review your settings:

-• Posts, Stories, and comments: This section covers alerts for Likes, Comments, Comment Likes and Pins, First Posts and Stories, and Mentions.
+• Posts, Stories, and Comments: This section covers alerts for Likes, Comments, Comment Likes and Pins, First Posts and Stories, and Mentions.
 For brand management, Comments and Mentions are non-negotiable.
 Make sure these are set to "From Everyone."

-• Following and followers: Here you can manage alerts for new followers, accepted follow requests, and account suggestions.
+• Following and Followers: Here you can manage alerts for new followers, accepted follow requests, and account suggestions.
 While less critical for engagement, it’s good to check these are set to your preference.

 • Calls: Manages notifications for incoming video chats.
 Again, set to "On" if you use this feature for business or personal connections.

 Go through each category methodically and set the alert to "On" or "From Everyone" for every type of notification you want to receive.
-If anything is set to "Off," you won't get a push notification for it, even if your phone's settings are perfect.
+If anything is set to "Off," you won't get a push notification even if your phone's settings are perfect.

 Next, Check Your Device's System Settings

-For iPhone & iPad Users
+For iPhone &, iPad Users

 1. Open the Settings app on your device.